Mountain Province: Barangays

 Mountain Province has 144 barangays comprising its 10 municipalities.

 As of 2010, the most populous barangay in the province is Poblacion in the municipality of Paracelis, with a total of 5,687 inhabitants.
 Balintaugan in the municipality of Bauko has the least population with only 144.

 Demographics

+Population

-The population of Mountain Province in the 2020 census was 158,200 people, with a density of sigfig 158,200/2,157.38.
+The population of Mountain Province in the 2024 census was 149,775 people, with a density of sigfig 149,775/2,157.38.